-It’s amazing how many great items you can buy at garage sales for next to nothing.
-We’ve found kids toys, clothes, furniture and sometimes electronics, all in great shape in the past few years.
+It’s incredible how many great items you can buy at garage sales for next to nothing.
+We’ve found kids’ toys, clothes, furniture, and sometimes electronics, all in great shape in the past few years.
 For the best deals, go out early on the first day before things get picked over.

 Don’t have time to drive around town looking for deals?
 You can accomplish the same things with sites like Craigslist or various Facebook groups in your area.

-Another great resource for finding used items are thrift stores.
-You’d be amazed how many items you can find that were never used and still have the tags.
+Another great resource for finding used items is thrift stores.
+You’d be amazed how many items you can find that was never used and still have the tags.
 As a bonus, the Salvation Army and many local thrift stores donate their profits to charity.

 These days, Amazon gets most of the online shopping traffic but don’t forget about eBay. eBay is especially good when looking for used items from regular people who just want to get rid of things.
 I recently purchased a used cable modem on eBay for over $130 less than it would have cost new. eBay is also a great place to get some money for your unwanted items too!